trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2015-07-01-Vinyasa-Core-Description.markdown

 ---
-title:  "Vinyasa Yoga"
+title:  "Core Vinyasa Yoga"
 categories: class
-classidentifier: vinyasa
+classidentifier: vinyasacore
 teacher: dye
 ---
-This class moves through a sequence of poses with a strong emphasis on the breath, building strength and stamina, with a mix of standing, balancing, and floor poses.
-Students will be encouraged to cultivate a quiet mind in stillness and in motion.
-Modifications provided for all levels.
+In this class we will move with the breath through core strengthening poses.
+The focus will be on strengthening, lengthening and toning muscles in the belly, back, buttocks, hip flexors and hamstrings to build core strength, balance and flexibility.
+This class is suitable for all levels.
 Ongoing.

+Thursdays 12 pm-1 pm